 “Work clothes, I presume?”

-Nick smiled and nodded at their code word for the clothes he wore when he accompanied Nick to official events—khaki pants, navy blazer, dress shirt and tie.
-He got up and headed for the door.
+Nick smiled and nodded at their code for the clothes Scotty wore when he accompanied Nick to official events—khaki pants, navy blazer, dress shirt and tie.
+Nick got up and headed for the door.

 He turned back to his son.

 “They’re asleep, so we’re going to have them stay here with Elijah for now.
 I think it would be confusing and upsetting for them until we have time to explain what’s happening.”